StackVista/stackstate-docs/setup/troubleshooting.md

 It is not advised to reindex StackState unless this was explicitly recommended by [StackState support](https://www.stackstate.com/company/contact/).
 {% endhint %}

-StackState depends on a data model.
-When data model changes for any reason \(e.g., upgrade to a new version\) there is a need to run a reindexing process.
-Reindex needs to be run in Terminal \(or other CLI\) on the machine that hosts StackState \(for the [production setup](https://github.com/StackVista/stackstate-docs/tree/342b89e753ffcbfbb761bef683ff261dca536e9b/setup/production-installation.md)\).
+For search and querying purposes, StackState builds an index out of data in the graph database.
+It is possible to initiate a rebuild of this index from StackState's graph database.
+Note that under normal circumstances you will never need to do this.

 1. Make sure that StackState is not running with the following command: `systemctl stop stackstate`
 2. Make sure that StackGraph is running with the following command: `systemctl start stackgraph`
 3. Execute the reindex command: `sudo -u stackstate /opt/stackstate/bin/sts-standalone.sh reindex --graph default`

+{% hint style="danger" %}
-Please note that this is a long-running process - monitoring progress in StackState logs is advised.
+That this is a long-running process that should be monitored in the StackState logs.<be />
+**Do not** kill the reindex process while it is running.
+{% endhint %}